GrandaCoder/GrandaCoder/README.md

 - ❤ A passionate Self-taught Mobile Development
 - 📒 Currently learning Mobile dev and Full Stack Web Development
 - 💯 Always learning new things
-- 💻 Proficient in Java, Kotlin, Swift, HTML, CSS, and JavaScript
+- 💻 Proficient in Java, Kotlin, HTML, CSS, and JavaScript
 - 📱 Experienced in developing both Android applications
 - 🔍 Interested in exploring new technologies and frameworks
 - 🤝 Collaborative team player with excellent communication skills